api-platform/docs/core/openapi.md

 ```

 Note that `clientId` and `clientSecret` are being used by the SwaggerUI if enabled.
 ## Info Object

 The [info object](https://swagger.io/specification/#info-object) provides metadata about the API like licensing information or a contact.
-You can specify this information using Api Platform's configuration:
+You can specify this information using API Platform's configuration:

 ```
 api_platform: